Math Equation Solver

 Table of Contents

-This solver can be used as an order of operations or PEMDAS calculator.
-It solves mathematical problems following the PEMDAS algorithm, prioritizing the operations as follows:
+This versatile solver functions as a comprehensive order of operations or PEMDAS calculator.
+It accurately evaluates complex mathematical expressions by strictly following the PEMDAS algorithm, prioritizing operations in this exact sequence:

 Directions for use

-To use this PEMDAS solver, enter the given equation using the following symbols:
+To use this PEMDAS solver, simply enter your mathematical equation using the following standard symbols:

 Copying equations from other sources

-You can copy and paste equations from other sources into this equation calculator.
-The calculator will usually work even if the source file uses different symbols for operations, for example, × instead of * or ÷ instead of /.
-In some cases, however, you will have to replace the different symbols with the ones recognized by this calculator.
+You can easily copy and paste expressions from external sources directly into this math equation calculator.
+In most cases, the calculator will automatically process the equation even if the source text uses non-standard symbols, such as × instead of * or ÷ instead of /.
+However, in some rare instances, you may need to manually replace unrecognized characters with the standard operators listed above.

 Working with fractions